 Solveig Dahl a psychiatrist, was one of the founders of the Rape Victims Services in an emergency ward in Oslo.
 Her doctorate thesis examined rape as a health risk.
 She was a Special Adviser to Norwegian Peoples Aid on women’s projects during the war in the Balkans from 1993 to 1995, and a Mental Health Coordinator for the World Health Organisation’s Rehabilitation of War Victims program in 1995-1996.
 She has worked with traumatised refugees in Norway at the Oslo University Psychosocial Centre for Refugees.

 Helen Christie is a clinical psychologist and special adviser at the Regional Centre for Children and Adolescent Mental Health, East and South (R-BUP).
 She has worked for many years with refugee children in Norway and children in war zones, on trauma, sexual abuse of children, and the effects of child sexual abuse in adulthood.

 Josefin Larson has a Masters Degree in psychology.
 Her research focuses on culture and social psychology, especially in multicultural societies.

-Elisabeth Ng Langdal is the Executive Director of Health and Human Rights Info.
-She has a masters degree in human geography and a bachelor in media studies from Oslo University.
-In addition to run the Health and Human Rights Info resource data-base on the consequences of human rights violations on mental health, she has for the last eight years been working within the priority area of gender based violence.
+Elisabeth Ng Langdal is the Executive Director of Mental Health and Human Rights Info.
+She has a Master’s degree in human geography and a Bachelor’s in media studies from Oslo University.
+In addition to running the Mental Health and Human Rights Info resource data-base on the consequences of human rights violations on mental health, she has for the last eight years been working within the priority area of gender-based violence.